 Breast MRI is most often used to check for breast cancer.
 Some common uses for breast MRI include:

-The above reasons that are not female-specific also apply to men who have breast cancer symptoms.
+The above reasons that are not specific just to women.
+They also apply to men who have breast cancer symptoms.

-The American Cancer Society advises breast MRI and a mammogram for some women at high risk of breast cancer.
+The American Cancer Society advises breast MRI and a mammogram for some women at high risk for breast cancer.
 This includes:

 All procedures have some risks.
 The risks of this procedure may include: